culvertsoft/mgen/README.md

 ### Installing the Visual Designer

-The Visual Designer is just an executable java JAR file.
+The Visual Designer is an executable java JAR file.
 Check the [downloads section](#download-links) to try out the latest version.
 [Here](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-visualdesigner/mgen-visualdesigner-assembly-SNAPSHOT.jar) a direct link for convenience.

-Just place and rename the jar file where you like.
+Place and rename the jar file where you like.
 It should be possible to launch by double clicking if you have a Java JRE correctly installed.

 ## Under the Hood